-I have a bachelor’s degree in Physics with a minor in Mathematics.
-I worked as a Physics and Mathematics tutor for over a year, so I am fully equipped and experienced to help you with your assignments, exam preps, and improving your grades.
+I have a bachelors degree in Physics with a minor in Mathematics.
+I worked as a Physics and Mathematics tutor for several years, so I am fully equipped and experienced to help you with your assignments, exam preps, and improving your grades.

 I look forward to working with you on your physics and math courses!

 Undergraduate Degree: Grambling State University - Bachelors, Physics

 What is your teaching philosophy?

 "People may forget what you said, people may forget what you did, but people will never forget how you made them feel."
 This is one of the guiding principles of my tutoring and teaching approach.
 In addition to imparting knowledge and instruction, I try to empower my students.
 I help them build their confidence by praising positive behaviors, inviting their ideas about solving problems and allowing them, as much as possible, to play an active role during the session.
 A successful session is one where the student feels more confident in his own abilities than he or she did at the start of the session.
 Ending on a positive emotional note is very powerful.
 It helps the student to have a positive outlook on the subject material, which leads to more enthusiasm and excitement.

 What might you do in a typical first session with a student?